furiousteabag/asmirnov.xyz/content/bjj.md

 #### vs Matias

-My first Gi fight that was after a week of training in Gi.
-Was able to calm down by listening to rhythmic music just before the beginning of the fight.
+My first Gi fight was after a week of training in Gi.
+I was able to calm down by listening to rhythmic music just before the beginning of the fight.
 Oppo jump-guarded me but I felt comfortable and started to get out.
 He took my arm and armbared me very quickly so my arm crunched 3 times before I managed to tap.
 It was on 0:32.

 I felt like the skill gap was too wide to actually do anything.